mikewng/tasking-api-v2/README.md

 # Introduction
 This is a simple and low-weight tasking application designed for keeping track of work items, chores, activities, etc. Users can create their own account, create multiple boards and tasks in those boards.
 There is also an option to connect to their preferred calendar application, which allows them to forward these tasks either manually or toggle to have it be automatic.
+Lastly, there will be MCP support for 3rd party applications and this database.

+TO DO:
+ - 3rd-Party Calendar Connection
+ - Update calendar provider architecture to better align with SOLID and Clean Architecture
+ - API Integration with either Claude or OpenAI Agents
+ - Unit Tests using xUnit to ensure logic makes sense

 # Application Structure
 This application attempts to follow Clean Architecture and SOLID Principles as close as possible.
 It uses Controllers for API Endpoints